Available entirely online!

 Apply

-• No GRE required
+• GRE not required

 • Mathematical Maturity: Students should have completed a minimum of one semester of precalculus mathematics, one semester of discrete mathematics and one semester of statistics as part of their undergraduate studies, or possess the equivalent experience

-• C Programming proficiency, to include a minimum of one semester of C Programming and one semester of Data Structures, or the equivalent experience.
+• C Programming proficiency, to include a minimum of one semester of C Programming and one semester of Data Structures, or the equivalent experience

 Apply Now